From Ed Portal to Harvard Yard

-When incoming freshman Kevin Yang learned he was accepted to Harvard College, he quickly wrote and thanked one of the people who helped him the most—Tri Huynh.
+When incoming freshman Kevin Yang learned he was accepted to Harvard College, he quickly wrote and thanked one of the people who helped him the most — Tri Huynh.
 As a Harvard student, Huynh, now a teacher in California, tutored Yang once a week at Harvard’s Education Portal in Allston.

 Noting his parents high regard for education, Yang said: “You’re always stepping on the backs of your parents to go further.
-Getting into Harvard is a new experience for all of us—it has been a roller coaster ride.
+Getting into Harvard is a new experience for all of us — it has been a roller coaster ride.
 At the end of the day, they are proud of me.”

 1